OpenUpSA/municipal-data/README.md

 docker-compose up scorecard
 ```

+You can login to admin using username `admin` and password `password`.

 See [maintaining demo-data fixture](#maintaining-demo-data-fixture).

+### Scorecard and data portal/API

 If you want to run the API and data portal locally using docker-compose you also need to:

 1. Dump the production database.
 2. Load the production database dump into your docker-compose postgres instance